 AUTISM SPECTRUM DISORDER (ASD) ASSESSMENT - ADULTS

-Clinical Psychologist Dr Miriam Kirby is an experienced autism assessor and a member of the Western Australian Autism Diagnosticians’ Forum (WAADF).
-She conducts diagnostic assessments for adults and also offers therapy/counselling for adults with an autism / Asperger's profile.
+Our Clinical Neuropsychologist Juhi Sanghavi is an experienced autism assessor.
+She conducts diagnostic assessments for adults and also offers therapy/counselling for adults with an Autism/Asperger's profile.

-Miriam follows best-practice clinical guidelines for adult autism assessment and if required, will compile a comprehensive report that addresses the diagnostic criteria for Autism Spectrum Disorder (ASD).
+Juhi follows best practice clinical guidelines for adult autism assessment and if required, will compile a comprehensive report that addresses the diagnostic criteria for Autism Spectrum Disorder (ASD).
 She can also consult with your GP or psychiatrist regarding the diagnostic assessment.

 What does an autism assessment for an adult involve?

-An autism assessment with an adult generally takes place over an 8-10 week period, and includes:
+An autism assessment with an adult generally takes place over a 6-8 week period, and includes:

-If you are referring yourself for an autism assessment (ie: you don't have a GP or psychiatrist referral), a pre-diagnostic assessment interview is recommended in order to discuss:
+If you are referring yourself for an autism assessment (ie: you don't have a GP or psychiatrist referral), a pre-diagnostic assessment interview is required in order to discuss:

 Reasons for and potential benefits of pursuing an assessment